bortch/Revealable/readme.md

 ```

-You can then deploy the contract and call the `setHiddenValue` method to send the generated Ciphered data into the smart contract.
+Then you will have to deploy your contract and call the `setHiddenValue` method to send the generated Ciphered data into the smart contract.

-### Output files
+### Cipher task output files

 the `cipher` Hardhat task will output a series of files in a folder named `cipher_output_{filename}`.

+- `{filename}_ciphered_bytes.txt` will contains your ciphered data as bytes.
+This is the best way to send the data into the smart contract.
+It is gaz cheaper to send bytes than to send an array of values.
-- `{filename}_ciphered.txt` will contains your ciphered data
+- `{filename}_ciphered_array.txt` will contains your ciphered data as an array of integer values.
 - `{filename}.key` will contains the key to use to reveal the ciphered data
 - `{filename}.iv` will contains the initial vector to use to reveal the ciphered data
 - `{filename}_report.json` will contains all the previous data json

+#### Example of report file

 ```json
 {